 While both treatments are suitable for front teeth replacements, dental implants are considered better.
 This is because of their longevity and no effect on the adjacent teeth.
-Dental bridges, on the other hand, require adjacent teeth to be shaped too.
+On the other hand, dental bridges require adjacent teeth to be shaped too.
 Even so, a bridge may be your best option if the adjacent teeth have large fillings and need crowns in the future.

 Tooth implant versus bridge cost?

-The cost of a single implant including the connector and crown is approximately € 1350 to € 1,700 depending on the implant chosen whereas that of a traditional 3 unit bridge is roughly between €1100 – €1575 depending on the material chosen.
+The cost of a single implant, including the connector and crown, is approximately € 1350 to € 1,700 depending on the implant chosen, whereas that of a traditional 3-unit bridge is roughly between €1100 – €1575 depending on the material chosen.
 Initially, bridges may seem to be more affordable than implants.
-However, in the long run, implants are more cost-effective as they don’t have to be replaced as often as the bridges and also do not require trimming of adjacent teeth.
+However, in the long run, implants are more cost-effective as they don’t have to be replaced as often as the bridges and do not require trimming adjacent teeth.

 Temporary dental bridge versus permanent?

-Temporary dental bridges are not meant to be worn over a long time because they are not durable and are prone to staining and fracture over time.
+Temporary dental bridges are not meant to be worn over a long time because they are not durable and prone to staining and fracture.
 Still, in certain circumstances, some people may benefit from temporary dental bridges, for example, while waiting for the gums to heal after an extraction.

-A permanent or fixed bridge, on the other hand, cannot be removed by the patient.
+On the other hand, a permanent or fixed bridge cannot be removed by the patient.
 This bridge can help restore your smile, filling the space of your missing teeth.
 It also helps restore your speaking and chewing ability and fill out hollow cheeks where posterior teeth have been lost.

 What are porcelain fixed bridges?

 This is the most popular type of dental bridge.
-It is highly preferred for its ability to replicate both the form and colour as well as function of natural teeth.
+It is highly preferred for its ability to replicate the form, colour, and function of natural teeth.

 What is a plastic dental bridge?

-A plastic or acrylic dental bridge is a temporary bridge that is less expensive to make compared to other types of bridges.
+A plastic or acrylic dental bridge is a temporary bridge that is less expensive than other types of bridges.

 Is there pain after a dental bridge is fitted?

 This is usually a pain-free procedure.
 Some people may experience mild to moderate pain or inflammation.
 However, this often occurs when one or more teeth were already badly damaged before the teeth were prepared to take the bridge.
 The pain usually subsides in a few days.
-If it persists over a week, make sure to see your dentist as it may be an indication of an infection or an inflamed tooth nerve and root canal treatment may be required.
+If it persists over a week, make sure to see your dentist as it may indicate an infection or an inflamed tooth nerve, and root canal treatment may be required.